 You can get an instant quote using DXF files and specifying the required thickness in an intuitive user interface.
-After you specify a thickness, you can specify material, finish, features, and inspection requirements as needed.
-In order to successfully upload a DXF, there are a few requirements that should be considered:
+After you specify a thickness, you can specify the material, finish, features, and inspection requirements.
+Designers should consider a few requirements to upload a DXF successfully:

 Some quick tips

-Here are some quick tips to ensure that you get a flat cut sheet metal quote with a DXF file.
+Here are some quick tips to ensure you get a flat-cut sheet metal quote with a DXF file.

 - Remove any title block information, notes, and dimensions.

 - The file should not contain open curves.